BAJAJ BROKING

 Less regulated compared to stock exchanges

-Heavily regulated by stock exchanges and financial authorities
+Heavily regulated by exchanges and authorities

 Taxation

-Subject to capital gains tax and dividend tax
+Capital gains tax and dividend tax apply

 Suitability

-Good for short-term trading or speculation
+Better for short-term speculation

-Suitable for long-term investing or value investing
+Better for long-term investing

 Choosing Between CFDs and Stock Trading

-Reasons to Trade CFDs
+Reasons to Trade CFDS

 Reasons to Trade Stocks